cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

 <HighlightBox type="remember">

-Remember, as part of good design:
+Remember, as a part of good design practice:

-* If you encounter an internal error, one that denotes an error in logic or catastrophic failure, you should `panic("This situation should not happen")`.
+* If you encounter an internal error (one that denotes an error in logic or catastrophic failure), you should `panic("This situation should not happen")`.
-* If you encounter a user or _regular_ error, like a user not having enough funds, you should return a regular `error`.
+* If you encounter a user or _regular_ error (like a user not having enough funds), you should return a regular `error`.

 </HighlightBox>